sakhala/ROC-Solver/README.md

 ROC-Solver
 ==========

 In Cellular Maufacturing System (CMS) or Group Technology, layout of machines are based on recognizing similarities in products – similarities in geometry, size, materials and processing requirements.
-This similar products are collected – “Grouped” instead of being treated as individuals and it leads to product families that visit similar equipment and populate their 'cells' production schedule.
-Clustering parts to build part families or Clustering Machines to build cells
+The products on the basis of similarities are collected and “Grouped” instead of being treated as individuals.
+In this application the problem of clustering of Machines to build cells has been implemented using Rank Order Clustering Algorithm.